Improved Stability Estimates and Flight Time Predictions Using Higher-Order Transverse Discontinuity Mapping in Hybrid

-In Fig. \ref{fig 20}, the Floquet multipliers of the pair impact oscillator for forcing amplitude of values $1.0$ and $1.5$ respectively is shown.
-The eigenvalues for $\alpha = 1.0$ is within the unit circle, implying the oscillator is stable, also backed by the observations from the phase-portrait and the respective Lyapunov spectrum; see Fig. \ref{fig 13}.
-However, one of the eigenvalues for $\alpha = 1.5$ is outside the unit circle and the corresponding limit cycle shows a diverging trajectory.
-This is also seen in Fig. \ref{fig 14} where the state space is chaotic and the largest Lyapunov exponent is positive.
+In Fig. \ref{fig 17}, the Floquet multipliers are shown for $\alpha = 1.0$ and $1.5$, respectively.
+The eigenvalues for $\alpha = 1.0$ are within the unit circle, implying the oscillator is stable.
+This is also confirmed by the observations from the phase portrait and the respective Lyapunov spectrum (Figs. \ref{fig 12}(a) and (b)).
+However, one of the eigenvalues for $\alpha = 1.5$ is outside the unit circle, and the corresponding limit cycle shows a diverging trajectory.
+This is also seen in Figs. \ref{fig 12}(c) and (d) where the state space is chaotic and the LLE is positive.

-In Fig. \ref{fig 21}(b), the magnitude of Floquet multipliers for the pair impact oscillator against the bifurcation parameter $\alpha$ is shown.
-A bifurcation diagram of the velocity $\dot{\vec{y}}$ at the instant of impact is shown against $\alpha$ for reference in Fig. \ref{fig 21}(a).
-The dashed line where $\|\rho\| = 1$ separates the stable periodic limit cycles from the unstable diverging trajectories. $\|\rho\| \geq 1$, in accordance with the Floquet theory, corresponds to values of $\alpha$ for which trajectories near the periodic limit cycle diverges.
-Figure \ref{fig 22} shows the real and imaginary parts of the Floquet multiplier $\rho_i$ for different values of $\alpha$.
+In Fig. \ref{fig 18}(b), the magnitude of Floquet multipliers for the pair impact oscillator against the bifurcation parameter $\alpha$ is shown.
+A bifurcation diagram of the velocity $\dot{y}$ at the instant of impact is shown against $\alpha$ for reference in Fig. \ref{fig 18}(a).
+The dashed line where $\|\rho\| = 1$ separates the stable periodic limit cycles from the unstable diverging trajectories. $\|\rho\| \geq 1$ corresponds to values of $\alpha$ for which trajectories near the periodic limit cycle diverge according to Floquet theory.
+Fig. \ref{fig 18}(c) shows the real and imaginary parts of the Floquet multiplier $\rho_i$ for different values of $\alpha$.
 Eigenvalues that lie outside the cylinder with unit radius correspond to diverging trajectories for the respective $\alpha$.
-Such eigenvalues with $\|\rho\| >> 1$ have been scaled down for representation as described previously.
+Such eigenvalues with $\|\rho\| >> 1$ are scaled down for better visual representation.